martin-t/cvars/README.md

 Compared to these, cvars either has no overhead at runtime or requires less setup code.
 The downside [currently](https://github.com/martin-t/cvars/issues/6) might be slightly increased incremental compile times (hundreds of milliseconds).

+Cvars also serves a slightly different purpose.
+It's meant to stay in code forever, even after releasing your game, to enable modding by players.

 ## Development

 ### Fast compiles (optional)